-Kyabobo Girls' School is currently providing a free, high quality education to over 450 girls from Nkwanta and the Volta region – and we plan to increase this number to 500 girls by the end of 2019.
+Kyabobo Girls' School is currently providing a free, high quality education to 500 girls from Nkwanta and the Volta region.

 "Investing in education and training for girls and women has proved to be one of the best means of achieving sustainable development and economic growth" - United Nations ‘Platform for Action'

-We know that our new school will greatly improve the achievement of girls and give them a chance to further their education and enhance their employment prospects, in turn benefiting their families and the entire community.
+We know that our school greatly improves the achievement of girls and gives them a chance to further their education and enhance their employment prospects, in turn benefiting their families and the entire community.

 More than 5,000 boys and girls have now participated in our Nkwanta Award scheme.
 This project has now evolved into the Kyabobo Conservation Award, involving 1085 pupils from 24 schools, who are learning about conservation and visiting the nearby Kyabobo National Park.